Bleudrift/100-days-of-code/log.md

 ### Day 20: July 21, 2020
-##### *ES6, Object Oriented Programming*
+##### *Web Tech 2020*

 **Today's Progress:**
-Didn't do a lot of actual coding, but learned about all the paths and how technologies are related by watching Traversy Media's video on Web Dev for 2020.
-Used Coggle to mind map the info.
+Web Technologies and Career Paths

 <br>
 <br>
 **Thoughts:**
-something
+Didn't do a lot of actual coding, but learned about all the paths and how technologies are related by watching Traversy Media's video on Web Dev for 2020.
+Used Coggle to mind map the info.

 **Helpful Links / Resources:**
 * [Web Development In 2020 - A Practical Guide by Traversy Media](https://www.youtube.com/watch?time_continue=164&v=0pThnRneDjw)